-Does the Spill Prevention, Control, and Countermeasure (SPCC) Rule (40 CFR part 112) Apply to You?
+Does the Spill Prevention, Control, and Countermeasure (SPCC) rule apply to you?

-All of Onken’s double wall containers and tanks meet this secondary containment requirement, by providing double wall storage with a secondary capacity of 110% of the primary tank.
+All of Onken’s double wall containers and tanks meet this secondary containment requirement, by providing double wall storage with a secondary capacity of 110% of the primary tank in case of a leak.
 If you find yourself in need of double wall containment for your used automotive oil, new automotive oil or cooking oil, we can provide you with a tank or bin to meet the SPCC requirements.

-For more information on the SPCC requirements, click here:
+For more information on the SPCC requirements, click here. (link to SPCC website.)